Kanta A Kochhar

 Student learning goals

-An overview of story, interactivity, and community engagement that investigates the relationships between story, art, creativity, imagination, and community engagement (Critical Thinking, Interdisciplinary Research)
+An overview of dance and ritual that investigates the relationships between story, art, creativity, imagination, community engagement, and healing (Critical Thinking, Interdisciplinary Research)

-An understanding of the application of story, interactivity, and community engagement in the context of UWB that focuses on how story collection, exploration, and performance can contribute to diverse communities and knowledge formations (IAS critical thinking; interdisciplinary research)
+An understanding of the application of dance and ritual that focuses on how story collection, exploration, and performance can contribute to diverse communities and knowledge formations (IAS critical thinking; interdisciplinary research)

 The development of a skill set that can be applied to student(s) areas of interest (that will provide foundations for success in art careers and graduate programs) (Writing and presentation)